JGustavoBFlores/JGustavoBFlores.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Mexican physicist, interested in developing new computational tools for physical research.
+I am a mexican physicist, interested in developing new computational tools for physical research.
 Currently working on building new features for NRLMOL (Naval Research Laboratory Molecular Library), a DFT code, under the advisory of <a href='https://expertise.utep.edu/profiles/mrpederson'> Dr. Mark Pederson</a>.

+I earned a bachelors degree in physics from the University of Sonora in 2020.
+Joined the University of Texas at El Paso in 2021 to pursue a M.S. in physics as well.

 This website is still under development!
 Please ignore the obvious placeholders.